woai3c/self-learning-english/docs/movies-tv/family-album-usa/episode3.md

 **Richard**: You know, maybe I'll put together some photos of Grandpa as a "welcome" present.

 **Robbie**: That's a neat idea.
-What can I do ?
+What can I do?
 I've got it!
 I have a picture of Grandpa and Dad and me in my wallet.
 It's from the Father's and Son's Breakfast at my junior high school graduation.

 **Richard**: Oh, I remember this picture.

 **Robbie**: I'd really like to pick up Grandpa at the railroad station.

-**Richard**: Railroad stations or airports-Grandpa always tells us he'll get here by himself.
+**Richard**: Railroad stations or airports—Grandpa always tells us he'll get here by himself.

 **Robbie**: He's something!